 District museums

-Almost half of all Wiesbaden's districts are home to local history museums, which offer the opportunity to take an in-depth look at the past and history of the respective location.
+There are local history museums in almost half of all Wiesbaden's districts, which offer the opportunity to take an in-depth look at the past and history of the respective location.
+The museums are mostly run by local history and heritage associations.

 The range of archive material in pictures and words is rounded off in many cases by special exhibitions and lecture events.
 The Dotzheim local history museum is equipped with an audio guide.